Documentation

 rmp.isChangingSrc();

 Since setSrc runs asynchronously you may want to check if it is running before usage.
 This method returns a Boolean stating if setSrc is currently running or not.
-If setSrc is running, invoking setSrc will have no effect and a 1005 warning event will fire.

 An example of implementation of the destroy API can be viewed here.